redhat-naps-da/ml-toolkit-deployments/kubeflow/with-servicemesh/how-to-install-kubeflow-on-ocp-with-servicemesh.md

 |check the command|`kfctl version`|
 |login as a cluster admin|`oc login --token=<enter-token> --server=https://api.<enter-cluster>.com:6443`|

-**Download a copy of a Kubeflow KfDef manifest.** Because you will only make minor edits to the KfDef manifest prior to deployment (e.g. deleting components) and we will keep it pointed to the github repo url, you don't need to clone the entire repository.
+**Download a copy of a Kubeflow KfDef manifest.**
+You can clone the entire manifest and create a branch to work from or download just the KfDef file.
 If you are unfamiliar with the raw.githubusercontent... url it is from clicking the raw button on this page https://github.com/opendatahub-io/manifests/blob/v1.0-branch-openshift/kfdef/kfctl_openshift.yaml.

 ![image](images/deploy-cmds.png)